Visit the Idaho State Archives

 to the citizens and government of Idaho.
 ISA preserves a large and unique collection of materials that relate to the history of Idaho and the Pacific Northwest, including photographs, books, maps, manuscripts, oral histories, and government records.
 Idaho State Archives offers services that are essential to the state on all levels, providing information and understanding to everyone from genealogical/family researchers to publishers and professionals to state and local governments.

-Idaho State Archives welcomes patrons to conduct their research on site and staff will happily assist in providing access to research and historic materials.
+Idaho State Archives welcomes you to conduct your research on site; staff will assist in providing access to research and historic materials.
 Please note that collections may be fragile and require special handling and access provisions.
-To prepare for your visit, please review the guidelines for on-site research.
+Before you arrive please read our guidelines and check our hours for updated information.
+You may also begin your research from home by connecting with archives collections online.

 Bring Home a Piece of Idaho History!